MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-run-desktop-app-converter.md

 <span id="run-app" />
 ## Run the converted app

+There's two ways to run your app.

+One way is to open a PowerShell command prompt, and then type this command: ```Add-AppxPackage –Register AppxManifest.xml```.
+It's probably the easiest way to run your app because you don't have to sign it.

-To run your app, you'll have to sign it by using a certificate.
-If you use the ```sign``` parameter, the Desktop App Converter will generate a certificate for you.
+Another way is to sign your app with a certificate.
+If you use the ```sign``` parameter, the Desktop App Converter will generate one for you.
 That file is named **auto-generated.cer**, and you can find it in the root folder of your converted app.

+Follow these steps to sign your app and then run it.

-1. Double-click the **auto-generated.cer** file to install it.
+1. Double-click the **auto-generated.cer** file to install the certificate.

    ![generated certificate file](images/desktop-to-uwp/generated-cert-file.png)